Types Of Watch Movement

-The Eco-Drive movement is a patented design from the Citizen Watches group.
+There are a number of movements available for watches but one of the most innovative is the Eco-Drive movement, a patented design from the Citizen Watches group.
 It is a watch movement that never needs a battery for the ultimate convenience - no battery to replace ever.
 Citizen Eco-Drive technology channels the power of light - from any natural or artificial light source - and transfers it into energy which is stored in a permanently rechargeable lithium-ion battery.
 Under normal conditions indoor and outdoor, there is ample exposure to light to keep the watch running forever.

 The Citizen Eco-Drive's revolutionary Eco-Drive energy cell stores enough energy to power the watch up to an astonishing 5 years (depending on model) even in the dark.